Garbage disposal unit: Operation

 A high-torque, insulated electric motor, usually rated at 250–750 W for a domestic unit, spins a circular turntable mounted horizontally above it.
 Induction motors rotate at 1,400–2,800 rpm and have a range of starting torques, depending on the method of starting used.
 The added weight and size of induction motors may be of concern, depending on the available installation space and construction of the sink bowl.
 Universal motors, also known as series-wound motors, rotate at higher speeds, have high starting torque, and are usually lighter, but are noisier than induction motors, partially due to the higher speeds and partially because the commutator brushes rub on the slotted commutator.

 Inside the grinding chamber there is a rotating metal turntable onto which the food waste drops.
-Two swiveling and sometimes also two fixed metal impellers and mounted on top of the plate near the edge then fling the food waste against the grind ring repeatedly.
-Sharp cutting edges in the grind ring break down the waste until it is small enough to pass through openings in the ring, and sometimes it goes through a third stage where an Undercutter Disk further chops the food up, whereupon it is flushed down the drain.
+Two swiveling and two fixed metal impellers mounted on top of the plate near the edge then fling the food waste against the grind ring repeatedly.
+Sharp cutting edges in the grind ring break down the waste until it is small enough to pass through openings in the ring.
+Sometimes the waste goes through a third stage where an undercutter disc further chops it, whereupon it is flushed down the drain.

 Usually, there is a partial rubber closure, known as a splashguard, on the top of the disposal unit to prevent food waste from flying back up out of the grinding chamber.
 It may also be used to attenuate noise from the grinding chamber for quieter operation.